jdgambrell/jg-projects/README.md

 ## Smart Gardening System
 ### Description:
 </br>
 This project was also inspired by my daughter, who loves to garden.
-It  inside of a 3D printed case.
+It is a prototype of an automated gardening device that measures the moisture level of one of four potted plants, output this value to an OLED monitor, and provide a small quantity of water to the plant if the moisture level does not meet a preset threshhold.
+The fully-functioning device also tracks the time that each plant was last watered, and uses an innovative and attractive touch button interface ("Tree of Life") to wake the display and perform some simple functionality.
 </br></br>

 </br>